While self-isolating with COVID-19, coach Kyle Smith still ‘really involved’ as WSU men prepare for opener

 “Somehow, I think he’ll find a way,” Shaw said.
 “Because like I said, the amount of Zoom time.
 We’ve talked to him more since he’s been gone than when he was here.”

 It’s still unclear if Smith, who announced last Thursday that he had contracted COVID-19, will be cleared to coach Saturday’s home game against Eastern Washington.
 The Eagles are having some COVID-19 issues of their own.
-On Monday, The Spokesman-Review reported that two EWU starters had come down with the virus, putting a season opener against Oregon in jeopardy.
+Two EWU starters have come down with the virus, and Wednesday’s opener against Oregon was postponed.

 “That’s something that’s outside my lane, so therefore I’m not sure,” Shaw said of Smith’s status moving forward.
 “All the different protocols and guidelines that are being done by all the people around, above me, and in the medical field will decide that.
 I think he feels pretty well.
 For sure, he’s pretty active on the Zoom.”